Indian Peaks Wilderness (Colorado).

 California's Ansel Adams Wilderness was designated in 1964 using the framework established under the Wilderness Act, which was passed that same year.
 Photo by Mason Cummings.

-But in the last couple of years, a unique threat has reared its head.
-Fringe special interests are dragging us into legislative—and literal—skirmishes to try and seize public lands from the people, sometimes with the end goal of industrializing them or selling them off for profit.
+But in the last couple of years, new threat have reared their heads.
+The Trump administration's "review" of national monument lands established under the Antiquities Act has put some of our most iconic public lands at risk of reduced protections.
+Meanwhile, fringe special interests are dragging us into legislative—and literal—skirmishes to try and seize public lands from the people, sometimes with the end goal of industrializing them or selling them off for profit.

-The "land takeover" movement breaks with decades of tradition and threatens to make public lands into places that may be fenced off or otherwise closed to all but a select few.
+Both the anti-monument effort and "land takeover" movement break with decades of tradition and threaten to make public lands into places that may be fenced off or otherwise closed to all but a select few.
 In an age when kids tend to spend less time outside, and many marginalized communities of color are likely to miss out on public lands, we can ill afford another obstacle to using this democratic resource.

 The Wilderness Act established "for the first time in the history of the earth a program, a national policy, whereby areas of wilderness can be preserved."